 Item Configuration Materials and Colours Comments Accessory Units Accessory units (ie. student bedrooms or self-contained flats) located on the rear lanes positioned over the garages, are encouraged.
 Accessory units must comply with the siting guidelines and be designed to match the building facades, in colour and detail.
-Carports • Carports must be designed with a pitched roof to compliment the façade detail.
+Carports Carports must be designed with a pitched roof to compliment the façade detail.
 Carports must only accommodate one car, or two in tandem configuration.
 Larger forms of these structures are not permitted.
 Colours are to match that of the dwelling.
 The Eynesbury Style discourages double carports unless in a tandem configuration.
-'In' and 'out' In and out driveyyeys are general ly discouraged on all allotments , however the DRP may consider driveways proposals for larger allotments. ry discouraged on an anotherits, , nowever the DKI may consider Treatments for Driveways Driveways must be appropriately edged and adequately landscaped to edges.
+Driveways 'In' and 'out' driveways In and out driveways are generall proposals for larger allotments. y discouraged on all allotments , however the DRP may consider Treatments for Driveways Driveways must be appropriately edged and adequately landscaped to edges.
 Acceptable surface treatments include: Washed aggregate concrete in stone and grey tones - precast borders optional Precast pavers in sandstone or light grey tones Gravel Granitic Sand Brick pavers (selected from the materials list) Plain coloured concrete (Classic allotments only).